 Tami Hill-Washington, Ed.M.

-Prior to Turnaround, Tami held a variety of positions within the K-12 system serving as a social studies teacher (grades 5-12), dean of students (grades K-4), assistant principal (grades K-2) and instructional coach consultant.
-Previously, Tami worked in a top-performing charter management organization, Success Academy, where she was a dean of students, assistant principal for K-2, and adjunct professor with Touro College in conjunction with Success Academy’s alternative teacher license program.
+Prior to Turnaround, Tami held a variety of positions within the K-12 system serving as a high school social studies teacher, dean of students, assistant principal and instructional coach consultant.
+Previously, Tami worked in a top-performing charter management organization, Success Academy, where she was a dean of students, assistant principal and adjunct professor with Touro College in partnership with Success Academy’s alternative teacher license master’s program.
 As an adjunct professor, she taught graduate students curriculum development and classroom management for students with disabilities (SPED), supervised field experiences for general education and SPED grades 1-6 and supervised teacher practicum in SPED grades 1-6.

 Who do you admire most in your life?